-The fundamental importance of the discipline "Discourse Analysis of Cultural Texts" in the context of training researchers in the field of theoretical cultural studies stems from the role of language in culture.
-According to Hans-Georg Gadamer, "we live in language."
+The fundamental importance of the course -Discourse Analysis of Texts of Cultural Anthropology" in the context of training researchers in the field of theoretical cultural studies stems from the role of language in culture.
+According to Hans-Georg Gadamer, -we live in language."
 Linguistic practices, however, manifest themselves essentially as discursive practices, permeating all cultural processes.
-The curriculum on the discipline is designed to help the postgraduate students preparing for research in cultural studies, master its (rather complex) theoretical material, form and consolidate methodological and methodological skills of discourse analysis of cultural texts.

-In order to ensure the effectiveness of the educational process, it takes into account the interdisciplinary links (especially links with other cultural disciplines).
-A significant place is also given to the organization of independent work of students, without which the strong assimilation of the material is impossible.
+The curriculum on the discipline is designed to help the postgraduate students preparing for research in cultural ahropology, master its (rather complex) theoretical material, form and consolidate methodological and technical skills of discourse analysis of texts of cultural anthropology.
+In order to ensure the effectiveness of the educational process, it takes into account interdisciplinary links (especially links with other disciplines in which culture is studied).
+Significant place is also given to the organization of independent work of students, without which the strong assimilation of the material is impossible.

 The curriculum contains an explanatory note, theoretical and practical sections, a section on knowledge control and an auxiliary section.
 The theoretical section includes lecture material on all topics of the course.
 The practical section contains materials for seminars.
-In the section devoted to the control of knowledge, the criteria for assessing the knowledge of master's students, questions for the exam, topics of research papers, requirements for them, and assignments for independent work are formulated.
+In the section devoted to the control of knowledge, the criteria for assessing the knowledge of master's students, questions exam issues, topics of research papers, requirements for them, and assignments for independent work are formulated.
 The auxiliary part contains the course syllabus.

-THEORETICAL SECTION MATERIAL FOR LECTURES

-1.THE TEXTUAL PERSPECTIVE IN CULTUROLOGICAL RESEARCH
+THEORETICAL SECTION MATERIAL FOR LECTURES 1.THE TEXTUAL PERSPECTIVE IN CULTUROLOGICAL RESEARCH

-Key words: communication theory, cultural studies, cultural text, hermeneutics, literary studies, methodology, rhetoric, sentence, text.
+Keywords: communication theory, cultural studies, cultural text, hermeneutics, literary studies, methodology, rhetoric, sentence, text.

-In etymological terms the word "text" is linked to the words of ancient languages, designating certain aspects or types of craft activities (for example, Lat. "texere" means "to weave" or "spin").
+In etymological terms the word "text" is linked to the words of ancient languages, designating certain aspects or types of craft activities (for example, Lat. -texere" means -to weave" or -spin").
 Accordingly, in a first approximation, the text is a certain product made of the language material.
 In the hermeneutic tradition the text is language entity, which requires interpretation.
 The notion of meaning is in this case of key importance because the text contains a certain sense, to be detected.
 Certain problems associated with the phenomenon of the text were analyzed in the realm of other traditions.
 In the field of rhetoric, for example, skillfully built speech is in the center of attention, and it is seen as the result of the efforts of the speaker.
 In the grammatical tradition utterance is interpreted as the actualization of language as such.